 An Activity Guide has been developed to support the Workshop Physics approach to learning.
 In-class written work will consist primarily of documenting your class activities by filling in the entries in the "activity" spaces provided.
 You are encouraged to keep your own notes in the margins of the Activity Guide.
-You should not wait until after class to fill in your guide.
-At the end of each class period your Activity Guide will be checked for completeness and stamped.
+You should not make a practice of waiting until after class to fill in your guide.